KonanM/small_vector/README.md

 `sbo::small_vector` is an adapter over `std::vector` with a small buffer.
 This means that `sbo::small_vector<T,N>` has a customizable initial capacity `N` that is not dynamically allocated on the heap, but on the stack.
 This allows normal "small" cases to be fast (by avoiding heap allocations) without losing generality for large inputs.

-I like the simplicty of this implementation and that it is pretty much a drop in replacement for std::vector (compared to allocators that use a small buffer) and that `sbo::small_vector` is fully move constructible.
+I like the simplicty of this implementation and that `sbo::small_vector` is fully move constructible/ assignable.
 While the small buffer is not active `sbo::small_vector` behaves identical to `std::vector` and a move is super cheap O(1).
 Since the small buffer memory is allocated on the stack and it is not relocatable (similar to `std::array`) an element wise move has to be performed when the small buffer is active O(N).
 Otherwise it should basically behave identical to std::vector with the minor difference that moving might invalidate iterators to the `small_vector`.

 ## Implementation